Best Espresso Machines for Home Use.

 My Observations:

-A relative newcomer to the Sage Appliances range, in the UK at least, the Bambino is the base level version of the Bambino Plus, below.
+A relative newcomer to the Sage Appliances range, in the UK at least, the Bambino is the base extent version of the Bambino Plus, below.
 It’s currently the lowest price machine offered by Sage, and it’s the lowest priced “true” traditional espresso machine on the market.

 The Bambino doesn’t have the auto steaming feature, and that’s a good feature for anyone who doesn’t want to texture their own milk.